 The campgrounds do fill up, but many sites are first-come, first-serve, so you have a chance if you show up early (no later than late afternoon during peak times).
 In addition to camping, there are numerous lodges and cabins of nearly every kind for rent.

 The park shares an entry fee with Grand Teton National Park, located just south of Jackson.
 Fishing is permitted but only with a Yellowstone fishing license, not a Wyoming fishing license.
-Entrance is $25 per vehicle for access to Yellowstone, which is good for seven days, or $80 for Interagency Annual Pass, good all N.P.S.
+Entrance is per vehicle for access to Yellowstone, which is good for seven days, or opt for the Interagency Annual Pass, good at all N.P.S.
 This PDF map shows the park layout.

 Just wow!
 This is a massive alpine lake.